xenon-middleware/xenon-tutorial/README.md

 The Slurm batch scheduler can be started with:

 ```
-docker-compose up -d
+docker run --detach --publish 2222:22 nlesc/xenon-slurm:17
-# wait until containers are up and healty by running
+# wait until the container is up and healty by running
 docker ps
 ```